 9. Kultura Filipino

-This brand supports microenterprises such as artisan communities led by women entrepreneurs, weavers, and dressmakers.
+This brand supports microenterprises such as artisan communities led by women entrepreneurs, local weavers, local designers and dressmakers.
 Kultura Filipino continues its mission to share a piece of Filipino heritage with its customers.
 It has become a spark of pride in our Filipino identity.
 Some of the crafts in their stores such as ref magnets, small jeepneys, keychains, and even t-shirts you will see the “I love the Philippines” label.

 Bria Homes Elena is a 22 sq. m floor area unit that is a simple yet elegant home.
 Kultura Filipino can accentuate your space as they offer Home Décor, Kitchen and Dining accents, Room Essentials, and Storage and Organizers.
 They have home scents too!